Cooking with Mamma C

 More appetizers you'll love

-Don't miss these Keto Stuffed Mushrooms with Cream Cheese, Mushroom-Feta Rolls, or this Spinach-Ricotta Pie.
+Don't miss these Keto Stuffed Mushrooms with Cream Cheese, Pecan Cheese Log, Mushroom-Feta Rolls, or this spinach pie with ricotta.
 And, if you prefer cheesy dips, you have to try this Asiago Spinach and Artichoke Dip and this Clams Casino Dip!

 Finally, if you love the fruit-nut combo, you have to make my mother-in-law's Chinese Chews (date-nut bars) or this Grape Salad with Cream Cheese!